rightoneducation/righton-app/README.md

 # RightOn Education

 ### Project Description
-Fun and motivation first – RightOn! is a math game show app for students to learn from and even win with wrong answers!
+Fun and motivation first – RightOn! is a math game show app for students to learn from and have fun with wrong answers.

 Our mission is to make math more fun for middle and high school students, increasing both motivation and self-confidence.
 Not a big fan of math?
 Great, RightOn! is the game for you.
 Already like math?
 That’s cool too, you’ll like it even more!